Antrim Castle: History

-Antrim Castle was built originally in 1613 by English settler, Sir Hugh Clotworthy, and enlarged in 1662 by his son, John Clotworthy, 1st Viscount Massereene.
+Antrim Castle was built originally in 1613 by an English settler, Sir Hugh Clotworthy, and enlarged in 1662 by his son, John Clotworthy, 1st Viscount Massereene.
 It was through his daughter and heiress, Mary, and her marriage to Sir John Skeffington, 4th Baronet (by special remainder he would become the 2nd Viscount Massereene), that the estate and title came to the latter family.
 The castle was rebuilt in 1813.

-In March 1689 the castle was raided by Jacobite General Richard Hamilton and his men who looted Viscount Massereene's silver plate and other silverware and furniture up to a value of £3000, a considerable loss at the time.
+In March 1689 the castle was raided by Jacobite General Richard Hamilton and his men who looted Viscount Massereene's silver plate and other silverware and furniture up to a value of £3,000, a considerable loss at the time.

-For some time the castle was used for political conferences; in 1806 Right Hon.
-John Foster, the last Speaker of the Irish House was reported to have spoken in the Oak Room of the castle at a meeting.
+For some time the castle was used for political conferences; in 1806, The Rt.
+Hon.
+John Foster, the last Speaker of the Irish House of Commons, was reported to have spoken in the Oak Room of the castle at a meeting.

 At 3am after a small family gathering on 28 October 1922, the castle caught fire and was destroyed.
 Although much of the evidence pointed to arson by the IRA, the official verdict was not conclusive, thus no insurance claim was paid out.
 The castle remained a ruin until its demolition in 1970.

-In 2022 centenary anniversary commemorations were held which included the notable historian and author Lyndsy Spence giving tours of the Castle Gardens.
-In December 2022 Antrim historian Stephen McCracken published definitive evidence showing that the Castle had been destroyed by the IRA citing the Irish National Archive testimonies.
-His evidence focused on the testimony of Kevin Sheils and IRA Commander Fitzpatrick.
+In 2022, centenary anniversary commemorations were held which included the notable historian and author Lyndsy Spence giving tours of the Castle Gardens.
+In December 2022, Antrim historian Stephen McCracken published definitive evidence showing that the castle had been destroyed by the IRA, citing testimonies preserved in the National Archives of Ireland.
+His evidence focused on the testimony of Kevin Sheils and another IRA commander called Fitzpatrick.